awsdocs/aws-elemental-mediaconnect-user-guide/doc_source/flows-view-details.md

 1. On the **Flows** page, choose the name of the flow that you want to view\.

    The details page for that flow appears\.
-This page is divided into three tabs:
+This page is divided into the following tabs:
    + The **Source** tab shows details about the source for this flow, including an indication of whether the flow is connected to the source\.
    + The **Outputs** tab shows details for each output that you created for this flow\.
    + The **Entitlements** tab shows any entitlements that you have granted on this flow\.